-Denon didn’t necessarily need to release a new micro system.
-The multi-Award-winning D-M40DAB has hung around our most-read reviews list like an Adele record that simply refuses to drop out of the charts.
+Denon didn’t necessarily need to release a new microsystem with the D-M41DAB.
+The multi-Award-winning D-M40DAB hung around our most-read reviews list like an Adele record that simply refuses to drop out of the charts.

-Logically, then, there are two explanations for the D-M41DAB.
+Logically, then, there are two explanations for this latest model.
 Either it’s a subliminal reminder that Denon remains at the top of this tree or, in the near-two-year wait for the product’s emergence, the company has once again managed to significantly better itself.

 The lengths to which Denon has gone with this updated system would suggest the latter.
-And the 2019 What Hi-Fi?
-Award it's just received would confirm it.
+And the multiple What Hi-Fi?
+Awards it has received confirms it.

 Even if the rest of the package had remained the same, the inclusion of Bluetooth for the first time in this range (which can be turned on or off to avoid affecting the D-M41DAB’s overall performance while not in use), is our first cause for celebration.